GLP-1s, Pregnancy And Contraception: A Comprehensive Guide

 Weight loss drugs and oral contraception

-Research into semaglutide is still ongoing.
-While the patient information leaflet for semaglutide doesn’t contain the same warning as Mounjaro, you should bear in mind that this medication can still cause side effects — like vomiting and diarrhoea — that could impact the efficacy of your oral contraceptives.
+However, research has shown that semaglutide, the active ingredient in Wegovy, does not impact the absorption of the oral contraceptive pill.
+[7,8] You should still bear in mind that this medication can cause side effects — like vomiting and diarrhoea — that could impact the efficacy of your oral contraceptives.

 What if I get pregnant during my weight loss program?